AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-05-22-react-iframes-back-navigation-bug/index.md

 To solve this problem, we need to **remount the entire iframe** instead of only re-rendering it.
 This is why the code above works: We can force a component to remount by giving it a key that's unique on every render.
 In this case, a suitable key would be whatever is causing the iframe's source to change between renders.
 You can use the content ID (or even the full URL if you want).
 On each render, React will see a different iframe and remount it, preventing the iframe from pushing items onto the browser's `history` stack.

-And voila—the page navigation should now be in sync with the iframe.
+Now, the page navigation should now be in sync with the iframe.

 ## And That's It!